skeyll/SynicSugar/README.md

 ## Contribute Guideline

 SynicSugar's concept is an easy online game development for everyone.
 Therefore, the development is also based on this policy.
-The target is online game for up to 64 people supported by EOS, but the main is small-party action game.
-If you want to create MMO, you should use [Mirror](https://github.com/MirrorNetworking/Mirror).
+We can create online game for up to 64 people supported by EOS, but the main is small-party(2-32) game.
+If you want to create MMO, Survival Game and Party Game, you should use [Mirror](https://github.com/MirrorNetworking/Mirror).

 The roadmap is [here](https://github.com/users/skeyll/projects/5/views/2).
-For the time being, add basic function for online-game and improve performance.
+For the time being, add a basic function for online-game and improve the performance.
 If you need any necessary functions, please post it to Github Issue or give a pull request.
 Great thanks for all contributions!